prateekb1912/affinity-data-engineer-assignment/README.md

 ---

-I have not exactly chosen a dataset but a site which contains lots of similar datasets.
-The s
+The most interesting datasets I have found recently are collected and recorded by [cricsheet.org](cricsheet.org).
+The reason I find this the most interesting of them all is purely because of my love of cricket.
+I have worked on these datasets for a long time just for fun and nothing else.
+So much so that I decided to preprocess and aggregate a few of those myself and hosted on Kaggle[https://www.kaggle.com/datasets/patrickb1912/ipl-complete-dataset-20082020](here).
+I have worked with these datasets in various languages - Python, R and SQL for varying purposes.

 ## Task 3 - SQL Aptitude

 ---

 a.
-In the script files - `select_ncbi_id_sumatran_tiger.sql` and `select_tiger_species.sql` - we determine the count of distinct tiger species and the _ncbi_id_ of the Sumatran Tiger.
+In the script files (present in the sql_scripts directory) - `select_ncbi_id_sumatran_tiger.sql` and `select_tiger_species.sql` - we determine the count of distinct tiger species and the \_ncbi_id\* of the Sumatran Tiger.

 b.
 From the schema diagram, we can determine